In Memoriam: Professor Emeritus Ken Nobe

 By UCLA Samueli Newsroom

-Ken Nobe, a UCLA professor emeritus of engineering, world-renowned for his early studies of catalytic air pollution control of exhaust emissions and research in electrochemical processes, passed away on July 11, 2019.
+Ken Nobe, a UCLA professor emeritus of engineering, world-renowned for his early studies of catalytic air pollution control of exhaust emissions and research in electrochemical processes, died on July 11, 2019.
 He was 93.

 Nobe, born in Berkeley, Calif., earned his B.S. in chemistry from UC Berkeley in 1951.
 Soon after, he joined the Air Reduction Research Laboratory in Murray Hill, N.J., where he was responsible for developing organic polymers.